Khachaturyan sisters case

-The case of the Khachaturyan sisters (Russian: Дело сестёр Хачатурян) is an ongoing high profile criminal case in Russia that elicited public outrage about domestic violence in the country.
-Sisters Kristina, Angelina and Maria Khachaturyan were arrested on 28 July 2018 and charged with premeditated murder of their father, Mikhail Khachaturyan.
-When the crime was committed the sisters were 19, 18 and 17 years old.
-On 14 June 2019 the charges were upgraded to that of premeditated murder "committed by a group of persons or as a result of conspiracy" (Russian Criminal Code, article 105.2(g)), punishable by up to twenty years of imprisonment.
+The case of the Khachaturyan sisters (Russian: Дело сестёр Хачатурян) is an ongoing high-profile criminal case in Russia that elicited public outrage about domestic violence in the country.
+Sisters Krestina, Angelina, and Maria Khachaturyan were arrested on 28 July 2018 and charged with premeditated murder of their father, Mikhail Khachaturyan.
+When the crime was committed the sisters were 19, 18, and 17 years old.

 The defense stated that the sisters acted in self-defence, having no other choice, as they were subjected to constant violence and sexual abuse by their father for a long period of time prior to the alleged crime.
-There has been a large-scale public outcry over the case, with social activists defending the sisters.
-Public protests have been held in Moscow, Saint-Petersburg and other cities supporting the sisters, and calling for a change in legislation governing domestic violence and its prevention.
+The case caused a large-scale public outcry, with social activists defending the sisters.
+Public protests were held in Moscow, Saint-Petersburg and other cities, supporting the sisters and calling for a change in legislation governing domestic violence and its prevention.

+In April 2025, Mikhail Khachaturyan was posthumuously convicted for sexual assault, grievous bodily harm, and distribution of pornography.
+The investigation against his daughters is still considered active, but it is expected that the charges against them will be dropped.